Is Hot Water Heater Knocking Dangerous? Find the Answer Here

 3. Turn off the cold water valve.

 4. Let the unit cool off for several minutes.
-Try to be patient and wait at least 30 minutes so you don’t burn your hands.
+Be patient and wait at least 30 minutes so you don’t burn your hands.

 5. Then, connect the drain valve with a garden hose at the bottom of the tank.